How to Choose the Perfect Agency for You and Your Children

 - Pass a psychometric test

-If an Agency is unclear about this information, or if its requirements are not as strict as above, then you should STRONGLY consider another agency.
-ProAuPair was founded by a host family like yourself, so we go to great lengths to make sure we offer only the most professional Au Pairs who have the experience and skills you’re looking for.
+If an agency is unclear about this information, or if its requirements are not as strict as those above, then you should STRONGLY consider another agency.
+PROaupair was founded by a host mom who, like you, went to great lengths to find the very best care for her children and now runs an agency dedicated to providing the highest level of quality, experienced, international childcare.

 Process of Working with an Au Pair Agency

-When deciding on an Agency, another important thing to consider is the selection & interview process.
-You don’t want an Agency that is slow to answer your emails and calls, or one that doesn’t respond to your requests.
+When deciding on an au pair agency, another important thing to consider is the selection & interview process.
+You don't want an agency that is slow to answer your emails and calls, or one whose placement team is overwhelmed with a large caseload.
+It is typical for a traditional agency to have their placement managers working with 70-100 families at any given time.
+This does not allow for any kind of truly personal attention or understanding of a family's needs.

-A typical application process should take about 6-8 weeks, mostly due to the requirements of obtaining a Visa.
-If an Agency does not respond to your requests and questions promptly, this process could easily be dragged out several more months.
+A typical application process should take about 6-8 weeks, mostly due to the requirements of obtaining a J-1 visa.
+If an agency does not respond to your requests and questions promptly, this process could easily be dragged out several more months.

 Quick, Simple & Hassle-Free

-- Finally, the Au Pair will complete 38 hours of childcare training before arriving in your home.
+Finally, the au pair will complete 38 hours of childcare training before arriving to your home.